opensearch-project/project-website/_posts/2026-04-23-introducing-relevance-agent.md

 The current version of OpenSearch Relevance Agent focuses on powerful DSL-level adjustments.
 We plan to expand the agent’s "toolbox" to include **complex index-level operations** and **advanced optimization techniques**.
 This includes:

 * **Schema Evolution:** Recommending and executing changes to mappings, such as adding sub-fields or changing tokenizers.
-* **Vector & Hybrid Tuning:** Optimizing k-NN parameters and balancing lexical vs. semantic weights in hybrid search architectures.
+* **Vector & Hybrid Tuning:** Optimizing k-NN parameters and balancing lexical and semantic weights in hybrid search architectures.
 * **Automated Learning to Rank (LTR):** Training and deploying sophisticated ranking models that use machine learning to weigh hundreds of features simultaneously.
 OpenSearch Relevance Agent will help automate the feature engineering and model training lifecycle, moving beyond manual boost functions to a truly optimized ranking experience.

-### Universal data connectivity via MCP
+### Universal data connectivity through MCP

 While OpenSearch Relevance Agent is optimized to leverage OpenSearch’s native User Behavior Insights (UBI), we recognize that every organization has a unique data ecosystem.
 Our vision is to make OpenSearch Relevance Agent a truly data-agnostic engine by utilizing the **Model Context Protocol (MCP)** to connect with external signals.